 These will be full paddling days unless the weather tells us otherwise.
 Our days will include 2-3 hours of paddling before lunch and another 2-3 hours of paddling post lunch.
 The routes will vary on group, weather, water conditions and guides decisions.
 We will likely switch camps once to give the group a greater chance to see more of the islands.

 The final day will include a full morning paddle.
-We will have lunch, sort our gear and catch a 3:00 pm water taxi back to Ucluelet.
-The water taxi will have us back by 5:00 pm where we will exchange emails for photos and make our next plans!
+We will have lunch, sort our gear and catch a 3:00 pm ferry back to Port Alberni.
+The ferry will have us back by 7:00 pm where we will exchange emails for photos and make our next plans!